 Mine was also deep in the southern countryside, so I imagine the ones in Seoul are more foreigner and tourist-friendly.

-If you want to do a tour in/near Seoul, try these:
+If you want to do a a temple stay in or near Seoul, try these:

 - Geumsansa Temple Stay – in Bukhansan